danielcorsano/reader-gui/README.md

 ## Support

 If you like this product, please consider [supporting me](https://github.com/sponsors/danielcorsano).
 I created it and maintain it alone as a public service.
 Donations will be used to improve it and to develop requested features.
+If I get $99 of donations, I will use it to pay for the Apple developer program so I can make iOS versions of all my open source apps.

 ## License